Executive and Professional Development

 - What are the impacts and costs associated with unresolved conflicts?

-- About conflict: Escalation patterns, myths and attitudes surrounding conflict
+- The Escalation patterns, myths and attitudes surrounding conflict

-- When to use ADR and when to "have the conversation"!
+- When to use ADR and when to “have that conversation”!

 How people handle conflict situations